 Receiving a blue belt marks one’s familiarity with Jiu Jitsu, the basic positions and moves.
 During the blue belt period, a practitioner starts to become aware of certain patterns of BJJ.
 For example, a kimura is not just a solitary move, as it can lead to armbars or the back.
 Even though moving between them is still difficult, the patterns are recognized for being there.

 As a blue belt matures at that level, their game starts to change towards that of a purple belt’s.
 When an instructor sees an experienced blue belt roll with anticipation instead of aggression, they start to consider promotion.
-Replacing two or three move combos with more fluid movements that now connect dominant positions, signify a maturity in one’s game.
+Replacing two or three move combos with more fluid movements that now connect dominant positions, signify maturity in one’s game.
 As soon as a blue belt starts thinking more conceptually and less of moves, they’re ready for promotion.

 Developing Your BJJ Identity

-A well known quote in BJJ is that a purple belt knows all the techniques that a black belt does.
+A well-known quote in BJJ is that a purple belt knows all the techniques that a black belt does.
 The differences between the two are in the details.
 This actually describes this level really well.
 Purple is the time when a practitioner has the tools to start developing their own game.
 They have enough experience to know what works for them and should have an open mind for experimentation.

-At purple belt, movements become more important than just solitary moves.
+At the purple belt, movements become more important than just solitary moves.
 Stringing techniques together is a blue belt trait.
-Movement is fluid, smooth and purposeful.
+Movement is fluid, smooth, and purposeful.
 Very little extra energy is spent when attacking or defending.
 The experience of a solid purple belt is very evident in their game.
 There is next to no panic defensively and purposeful aggression when a submission presents itself.
 It is not just the movement patterns that are fluid at this level, but so is the chaining of techniques.
 A purple belt doesn’t stop when something fails and should be able to recognize if and when they should go forward or return to a position.

 The Teaching Belt